Skip to Content

 The old church in San Giovanni Rotondo © World Travel Connector

 Over time, the holiness of Padre Pio attracted many people who started coming to San Giovanni Rotondo.
-Therefore, the ancient church got enlarged.
+Therefore, the ancient church was enlarged.
 Today the enlarged Our Lady of Grace Church is called the old church.

 Padre Pio celebrated Mass on a side altar of the old church for four decades.
 In this church, he heard confessions and prayed.
 In the adjacent Capuchin convent, Padre Pio lived, prayed, and answered numerous letters written to him during his lifetime in San Giovanni Rotondo.
 Today visitors can see the small conventual chamber of Padre Pio.